 - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
-When the problem occurs, press and release the ENTER button. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please. . . " message shows on the display, along with the number of the frame being recorded. - When recording is complete, a confirmation screen displays, asking if you would like to view the recorded data.
-Use the UP $(\triangle)$ and DOWN (¬) buttons, as necessary, to select Yes or No, as desired, then press the ENTER 🕑 button.
+When the problem occurs, press and release the ENTER/LD 🖑 button. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please. . ." message shows on the display.

-If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-by-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 62 for details).
-If No is selected, the display returns to the "Mode Selection Menu".
+■ When recording is complete, a confirmation screen displays, asking if you would like to view the recorded data.
+Use the UP (a) and DOWN (b) buttons, as necessary, to select Yes or No, as desired, then press the ENTER/LD (b) button.

-9. You can exit the "Record Live Data Mode" at any time by pressing and holding the LD/M C button until the "System Test Menu" displays.
+- If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-by-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 53 for details).
+If No is selected, the display returns to the "Live Data View" mode. - You can exit the "Record Live Data Mode" at any time by pressing and holding the ENTER/LD button until the "Mode Selection Menu" displays.

-If desired, you can transfer the recorded Live Data information to a personal computer with the use of optional software (see instructions included with the software for more information).
+If desired, you can transfer the recorded Live Data information to a personal computer using the optional PC-LINK program (see instructions included with PC-Link for more information).